 Perfumers and fragrance oil blenders are also guided by IFRA, the International Fragrance Association, which is the official representative body of the fragrance industry worldwide.
 Its main purpose is to ensure the safety of fragrance materials through a dedicated science program.
 They focus on fragrance safety both as it relates to the consumer and to the environment.

 The DuPont Corporation used to use “Better Living Through Chemistry” as their slogan.
 Think of fragrance oils as “Better smelling through chemistry.”
-Just like chemistry has created many wonderful and safe things that make our world better, easier and more pleasant - chemistry has created many wonderful-smelling things that are a part of our everyday lives.
+Just like chemistry has created many wonderful things that make our world better, easier and more pleasant - chemistry has created many wonderful-smelling things that are a part of our everyday lives.

 What Is an Essential Oil?